A Beautiful Georgian Coaching Inn in the Centre of Blandford Forum

 And just to add a bit of intrigue to your visit, the inn is reportedly haunted by several ghosts including an 18th Century highwayman who was shot dead when trying to rob the hotel and a ‘woman in black’, a lady in a black crinoline dress who walks the corridors!

-The wait is FINALLY over.
 We’re open 7 days a week and can’t wait to see you!

 Please note you’ll need to book in advance, either online or via the phone, for all food and drink visits.